-It’s always difficult to give an accurate fee estimate for income tax preparation without knowing the details of your particular tax situation.
-That said, here’s how it often works out:
+Regardless of the pricing method used, it’s always difficult to give an accurate fee estimate for income tax preparation without knowing the details of your particular tax situation.
+In the interest of providing general guidelines, here’s how it often works out:

 - A very straightforward tax return (federal and state) generally costs between $160-$200, depending mostly on the amount of data entry required.
-Nothing complicated, no significant tax-planning considerations.
 A return with not much more than simple W-2 income would be on the $160 side of that scale, while any return with basic itemized deductions (home mortgage interest and property taxes, for example) or simple investment income would more likely be on the $200 side of that scale.

 - A slightly more complicated tax return will generally fall in the $220-$260 range.
-This would include returns with small-scale self-employment or rental income, more complicated itemized deductions, more significant investment income, income from another state, estimated tax considerations, IRA over-contribution issues, etc. If more than one of those apply, that can put things in the $260-$300 range.
+This would include returns with ongoing small-scale self-employment or rental income, more complicated itemized deductions (including buying or selling a main home), basic buying and selling of a small number of stocks or mutual funds, childcare deductions, etc.

 Amended tax returns usually fall in the $200-$300 range, depending on the level of complexity and whether an amended state return is also required.